libreai/neural-painters-x/README.md

 ## Learning Neural Painters Faster
 GANs are great generative models but they are known to be notoriously difficult to train, specially due to requiring a large amount of data, and therefore, needing large computational power on GPUs.
 They require a lot of time to train and are sensitive to small hyperparameter variations.
-We indeed tried first a pure adversarial training following the paper, but although we obtained some decent results with out implementation, in terms of brushstrokes quality, it took a day or two to get there with a single GPU using a Colaboratory notebook and [the full dataset](https://www.kaggle.com/reiinakano/mypaint_brushstrokes).
+We indeed tried first a pure adversarial training following the paper, but although we obtained some decent results with our implementation, in terms of brushstrokes quality, it took a day or two to get there with a single GPU using a Colaboratory notebook and [the full dataset](https://www.kaggle.com/reiinakano/mypaint_brushstrokes).

 > To overcome these known GANs limitations and to speed up the Neural Painter training process, we leveraged the power of Transfer Learning